Book Dust Jacket Design: How to Make It Stand Out

 Spine

-The spine is a very important element of a dust jacket.
-It serves as navigation support when we’re scanning the bookshelves.
-The size and width of the spine depend on the format of the book and the number of pages.
-When designing a book cover, the text on the spine can be arranged in different ways:
+The spine is an essential part of a dust jacket—it helps readers navigate bookshelves quickly.
+Its size and width depend on the book’s format and page count.
+When designing a cover, spine text can be arranged in a few ways:

 • from top to bottom